bbmokhtari/django-translations/docs/reference/utils.rst

    Return the :term:`relations hierarchy` of some relations.

-   Creates the :term:`relations hierarchy`, splits each relation into different parts based on the relation depth and fills the :term:`relations hierarchy` with them.
-When all the relations are processed returns the :term:`relations hierarchy`.
+   Transforms the relations into a :term:`relations hierarchy`.
+Each level of :term:`relations hierarchy` contains the relations in that level and each relation contains certain information, things like whether the relation is included or not and what are its nested relations, forming the next level of :term:`relations hierarchy`.

-   :param relations: The relations to derive the :term:`relations hierarchy`
+   :param relations: The relations to get the :term:`relations hierarchy`
-       out of.
+       of.
        Each relation may be composed of many ``related_query_name``\ s separated by :data:`~django.db.models.constants.LOOKUP_SEP`
        (usually ``__``) to represent a deeply nested relation.
    :type relations: list(str)
-   :return: The :term:`relations hierarchy` derived out of the relations.
+   :return: The :term:`relations hierarchy` of the relations.
    :rtype: dict(str, dict)

    To get the :term:`relations hierarchy` of some relations